Cathy Lee Crosby: Career

 Crosby was a professional tennis player who played at Wimbledon twice, quitting the sport professionally sometime between 1967 and 1970.

 As an actress, her first TV appearance was as Susan in the episode "The Lay of the Land" in the first season of It Takes a Thief (1968).
 Her first movie role was a lead as Ann Chris in Michael Shurtleff's film version of his play Call Me by My Rightful Name (1972), opposite Don Murray and Otis Young.
+She played Jenny Hollister in the TV series Emergency! – Season 2, Episode 4 Virus (1972).
 The following year she played Kay Butler in the 20th Century Fox crime drama The Laughing Policeman (1973).

+In 1970, she was reportedly sued by Cathy Crosby, daughter of singer and bandleader Bob Crosby and niece to Bing Crosby, over the use of the name "Cathy Crosby".

-In 1974, she starred as the title character in the television film Wonder Woman, a year before Lynda Carter popularized the role in the weekly series Wonder Woman.
+In 1974, she starred as the title character in the television film Wonder Woman, a year before Lynda Carter first portrayed the character that would lead to the Wonder Woman television series.
 In 1975, she guest starred as Helen of Troy in an episode of the scifi/horror series Kolchak: The Night Stalker.
 Crosby starred in the movie Trackdown (1976), the TV movie Keefer (1978), and in Coach (1978), in which she played the coach of a high school basketball team who falls for one of her players.
 She played Libby Hall in S2 E16 of "The Love Boat" (1979).

 She starred in the horror movie The Dark (1979), the 1982 TV miniseries World War III, and appeared in the TV movie Intimate Strangers (1986).
 She also played herself in cameo roles in The Last Horror Film (1982) and Robert Altman's 1992 film The Player.

-Crosby was a co-host of the TV series That's Incredible! from 1980 to 1984 on ABC, which remains in world-wide syndication.
-In 1986, she was a guest commentator for the nationally televised special of World Wrestling Federation (WWF)'s WrestleMania 2.
+From 1980 to 1984, Crosby co-hosted the ABC series, That's Incredible!, which remains in world-wide syndication.
+In 1986, alongside fellow celebrity "anchors" Joan Rivers, Tommy Lasorda, Ray Charles, Robert Conrad, and Ricky Schroder (all of whome—excepting Charles—are assigned similarly out-of-character tasks), Crosby and actress Susan Saint James provided color commentary for the nationally televised special of WWF's WrestleMania 2.

 Crosby starred as Judith Main in the 1994 TV miniseries North and South: Book III.
 The same year she appeared in the Lifetime movie Untamed Love (1994), based on Torey Hayden's One Child, and later starred in the film Ablaze (2001).